 Credit ratings are a significant factor in our ability to raise short- and long-term financing.
 The credit ratings assigned to us also impact the interest rates paid and our access to commercial paper, credit facilities, and other borrowings.
-A downgrade of our short-term credit ratings could impact our ability to access the commercial paper markets were to become limited, the Revolver and our other credit facilities would be available to meet our short-term funding requirements, if necessary.
+A downgrade of our short-term credit ratings could impact our ability to access the commercial paper markets.
+If our access to commercial paper markets were to become limited, the Revolver and our other credit facilities would be available to meet our short-term funding requirements, if necessary.
 When determining a credit rating, we believe that rating agencies primarily consider our competitive position, business outlook, consistency of cash flows, debt level and liquidity, geographic dispersion and management team.
 We remain committed to maintaining an investment grade rating.